 The leaves are ovate to elliptic, leathery, dark green and sometimes glossy above.
-Leaves with rounded tips occur, but are the exceptions, as most taper to an acutely angled tip.
-The veining is slightly translucent and prominent below.
+Leaves with rounded tips occur, but are the exceptions, as most taper to an acutely pointed tip.
+The leaf-veining is slightly translucent and prominent below.
 The leaves contain an elastic, rubbery substance that may be observed by breaking a leaf.

 Flowers are white to creamy green with recurving petals, growing in axillary clusters.
 Flowering happens from midsummer, sometimes only for a couple of months, or else lasting until winter.